composable-com/ct-connect-talonone/README.md

 These are the steps to install the commercetools API Extension:

-1. **Install Dependencies:** Install the dependencies by running `pnpm install` in the root directory.
+1. **Install Dependencies:** Install the dependencies by running `npm install` in the root directory.
 2. **Create commercetools API client keys:** Ensure that you create the API client keys with the correct scope (**_manage_project_**).
-3. **Create TalonOne API Credentials:** Create the API credentials for your Talon.One account.
+3. **Create Talon.One API Credentials:** Create the API credentials for your Talon.One account.
 You can find this in the Talon.One dashboard under (**_Settings > Developer_**).
 4. **Get Tax Category ID:** Get the Tax Category ID for the project.
 You can find this in the commercetools dashboard under (**_Settings > Project Settings > Taxes_**).
 5. **Create .env file:** Create a .env file in the root directory and fill in the required environment variables.
 See the sample .env.example file for reference.
-Note: the TalonOne API has to be set this way (a valid JSON), this is to support multiple currencies, you can add as many currencies as you want, just add the currency code as a key and the API KEY and API URL as values (check *Setup TalonOne*):
+Note: the Talon.One API has to be set this way (a valid JSON), this is to support multiple currencies, you can add as many currencies as you want, just add the currency code as a key and the API KEY and API URL as values (check *Setup Talon.One*):

 ```json
 {